hamidgasmi/training.computerscience.cloud.aws/README.md

 	 	- The account we shared the subnet with can't update our subnet (what if there is a role that allow them so?)
 	- A subnet is private by default
 	- A subnet is Public if:
-	 	- If it is configured to allocate public IP
+	 	- If It's configured to allocate public IP
 	 	- If the VPC has an associated Internet Gateway
-	 	- If it is attached to a route table with a default route to the Internet Gateway
+	 	- If It's attached to a route table with a default route to the Internet Gateway

 - Type:
 	- Default Subnet:
-	 	- It is a subnet that is created automatically by AWS at the same time as a default VPC
+	 	- It's a subnet that is created automatically by AWS at the same time as a default VPC
-	 	- It is public
+	 	- It's public
 	 	- There is as many default subnets as AZs of the region where the default VPC is created in
-	- Custom Subnet: it is a subnet created by a customer in a costum VPC
+	- Custom Subnet: It's a subnet created by a customer in a costum VPC

 - Limits:
 	- Subnet max/min netmask: /16 ... /28 (same as VPC netmask limit)